Serechops/Serechops-Stash/plugins/bulkImportPerformers/README.md

 ## Description

 This script bulk imports performers into your system using a list of performer names from a text file.
-It leverages GraphQL to interact with the backend, checking for existing performers before attempting to create new ones.

 ## Features